ddiprose/node-email-coding-test/README.md

 - Add a swagger ui
 - Add tests (e.g. using `ts-jest`)
+- Add better validation (i.e. should require at least one of to/cc/bcc email addresses)
 - Implement failover (need to determine which failures should constitute SendGrid being down/innacessible vs a bad request)